 Lyon has a semi-continental climate — warm summers, cold winters, and a genuinely beautiful spring and autumn.
 Unlike Mediterranean cities to the south, Lyon experiences all four seasons distinctly.
 The best months to visit are May, June, September, and October, when the weather is pleasant, crowds are modest, and the city's cultural and culinary life is at its most vibrant.
 The famous Fête des Lumières in December also makes early winter a compelling time to visit, despite the cold.

-Summer in Lyon (June–August)
+Summer in Lyon (June–August): Hot Summers

-Lyon in summer is warm and lively.
-Temperatures average 26–29°C in July–August, occasionally exceeding 35°C during the increasingly frequent heatwaves.
-The two rivers provide some relief, and the city's many parks and shaded squares remain pleasant in the evenings.
-The Les Nuits de Fourvière festival (June–August) brings world-class theatre, music, and dance to the ancient Roman amphitheatre on Fourvière hill — one of the finest outdoor performance venues in France.
+The Les Nuits de Fourvière festival (June–August) arrives when the city’s summer scene is in full swing, bringing world-class theatre, music, and dance to the ancient Roman amphitheatre on Fourvière hill as one of the season’s major cultural events in France.
+Summer is the high season, especially from around mid-July through August.
 The city is busy but not overwhelmed in summer — Lyon attracts fewer international tourists than Paris and more French domestic visitors, giving it a more authentic summer feel.
 Hotel prices peak in July but remain lower than comparable French cities.
+For a cool break in the center, the hidden courtyards at Grand Hôtel-Dieu are a good place to escape the heat.

-Autumn in Lyon (September–November)
+Autumn in Lyon (September–November): Fall Foliage

 Winter in Lyon (December–February)